 Quality and Feasibility of the Program Idea – The program idea is well developed, with detail about how program activities will be carried out.
 The proposal includes a reasonable implementation timeline.

-Embassy priorities: Applicant has clearly described how stated goals are related to and support U.S. Embassy Praia’s priority areas or target audiences.
+Embassy priorities: Applicant has clearly described how stated goals are related to and support U.S. Embassy XXX’s priority areas or target audiences.

 Budget: The budget justification is detailed.
 Costs are reasonable in relation to the proposed activities and anticipated results.
 The budget is realistic, accounting for all necessary expenses to achieve proposed activities.

 Monitoring and evaluation plan: Applicant demonstrates it is able to measure program success against key indicators and provide milestones to indicate progress toward goals outlined in the proposal.
 The program includes output and outcome indicators, and shows how and when those will be measured.

 Sustainability: Program activities will continue to have positive impact after the end of the program.

 A Grants Review Committee will evaluate all eligible applications.

 For any Federal award under a notice of funding opportunity, if the Federal awarding agency anticipates that the total Federal share will be greater than the simplified acquisition threshold over the period of performance (see §200.01 Simplified Acquisition Threshold), this section must also inform applicants that: